jamesplease/bestfetch/README.md

 #### Is the data duplicated?

-Although you receive a new `Response` object with every call to `fetch-dedupe`, the body will be read, so the response's body stream will be empty.
+Although you receive a new `Response` object with every call to `bestfetch`, the body will be read, so the response's body stream will be empty.
 In addition, the `data` property between every `response` is shared.
 Accordingly, the data returned by the server is never duplicated.

-This is an optimization that allows `fetch-dedupe` to be used in applications that fetch large payloads.
+This is an optimization that allows `bestfetch` to be used in applications that fetch large payloads.

 ## Requirements